Skype Interview Tips

 Mobile devices and broadband speed

-A good camera produces a good photo and the same principal is applicable to webcams.
-Do not use a cheap or outdated webcam if you want a successful skype interview.
+A good camera produces a good photo and the same principle is applicable to webcams.
+Do not use a cheap or outdated webcam if you want a successful Skype interview.
 Many earlier model portable devices and laptops have poor webcams installed so consider using a PC with a fast connection and upgrading the webcam.